top of page

 ::It was better than remaining as servants to a dying crown,:: Yzven spat back.
 Perhaps it was a little more vehement than necessary, but he didn’t dare show weakness in the face of this monstrosity.

 The hydra moved with the slow, inevitable force of a landslide at its inception.
 Her talons scraped across the stone floor as she pushed herself up to her feet, each step thundering through the open chamber.
 The three balespawn hatchlings skittered out of her way, crawling up to the throne to hide behind its back and peek at Yzven and Chrihin from a safe distance.
 The hydra’s tails swept across the floor, scraping and grinding with the weight of her scales.
 And all the while, she stared at them.
-Not once did any of her 27 heads look elsewhere in the room as she stepped around the dais and came to stand before them.
+Not once did any of her twenty-seven heads look elsewhere in the room as she stepped around the dais and came to stand before them.
 Her shadow engulfed them both.
 For the first time in his life, Yzven was made to feel small.

 ::T̵̟̗͇̑e̵͕̘̓̕ḽ̴̲̀̚̕l̶͔͇̬͌̏̆ ̶̗̟̇m̵̻͗̚ḙ̸͎̘͛̓̇,̸̳̄̿:: the hydra said, smothering Yzven’s mind beneath the deep sea pressure of her own. ::Ẃ̸̗͕͛́h̵͔̠̋͘y̶͓̜̎ͅ ̴̙̬͚̄s̸͔̉̍h̸̝͈̭̎ǫ̸̬͔̋ȗ̴̡͍̘̈́͗l̵̲̬̱͆́̂d̵̯͓̈́̽̂͜ ̷͎̆͘I̶̡͛ ̸̱̠̦͐̎̈b̷͒͜͝ĕ̵̺͚͠l̸̼͊̈̀i̷̢̯̰̐̄̇e̸̙̘͊̆̃v̴͓̠̩͂͛̃e̵̛̯ ̶̧̓͐̚y̷̻̎͝ơ̵͈̦̤̈̒u̸̢̮͇͌̓ ̵̤̪̖̈́ẘ̷͖͝e̸͖̽r̵͇͓̬͑͌ë̴̬̽ ̷̳͖̠̓ň̸̠o̸̟̐́͐ṱ̸̅͘ ̸͓̽ĕ̴̦̈́x̸̲̗̟̄͛i̶͍̣͐͛̾ͅl̴͈̜̀͗́ḛ̶͒͠͠ḑ̶̬͈́͘?̷͓̑͑ ̷̨̯̾̚Ẇ̴͎̈́h̴͇̞͒͠a̸̭̦͐t̴͕̽ ̷̰͠d̴͉̰̏i̷͖̫͎̊̋ď̵̲̃ ̸͚̪̹̑t̸͈͖͓̃͑h̸͙̉̋͑i̴̛͉͔̤s̶̯̘̋̚͠ ̶͉̺͆̕A̷̗̅͑r̴̖̭̣̊̈̈x̶͓̙͌̈ ̶̙͎̐̑A̷̺̚͝t̸̲̮̑r̴̰͛̒̎a̷̲̬̻̋ ̸̪̜̍̾M̶̰͙̞̀̏̄ọ̵̣͗̊ͅṉ̴̫̗̉s̴͈͍̥̒̈́ ̸͍̯͋̆̕ͅo̷̺̩͛̀f̵̧̠̾̈́ ̸̠̦̀͋͜y̶̘͉̟͗͘ơ̷̰̗͛ū̴̧͕̍r̷͚̳̝̉̚͝ș̴͐͌̕ ̵̩̺͙̏̋̿d̴̨̡̖̏͒͠o̶͔̬͎̽ ̶̰͂̂̎ẗ̵̡͙̹́̑͝o̶̤͂͂ ̸̜̃̽w̵͖̋ͅa̴̪͕͆̿r̴̗̬̀̉̕r̵̭̤̻̐̊a̸͓͓͗̎͝n̷̛̛͈̰t̷͉̑̕ ̸̦̔͛̾y̶͚͓̅̊͝o̷̦̱͊̿u̴͓̕ṛ̴͋͝ ̶͍̀ś̸͙̬̄̽͜c̸̠̝̜̀o̷̩̺͋̌̚ͅr̴̢̫̥̓̐̀n̸͚̦͚̿͂̈́?̶̨̙̒ͅ::